tim-baker115/kubernetes_from_scratch/README_2.md

 At this point cilium cli is installed in `/usr/local/bin` you can update it as follows.
 `/usr/local/bin/cilium install --version v1.18.0`

-As cilium uses it's own proxy (envoy) you may need to redo the init to *not* have the kube-system proxy:
+As cilium uses it's own proxy (envoy) you needn't run kube-proxy in parallel, the following step maybe needed:
 `kubeadm init --skip-phases=addon/kube-proxy`

 Once complete the pods should (eventually) start running: